WHO IS OUR SPECIAL EDUCATIONAL NEEDS CO-ORDINATOR?

-We transition all year groups two weeks before the end of the summer term to relieve anxiety around their new classroom and teacher.
+We transition all year groups one week before the end of the summer term to relieve anxiety around their new classroom and teacher.
 This helps by familiarising themselves with their new surroundings and the adults that will be supporting them when they return in September.
 Children that struggle with transition always receive an enhanced transition and are supplied with transitional books with photos to look at over the summer holidays.

 HOW DO WE SUPPORT PUPILS PREPARING FOR ADULTHOOD?

 We feel that it is important to teach our children social and moral values – these are evident in our learning values and social bond.

 We feel that it is invaluable to provide them with the skills and tools to support themselves, and overcome difficulties by seeing them as a challenge.
 We insist that it is good to make mistakes because that is how we learn.

 WHAT EXPERTISE AND TRAINING DO OUR STAFF HAVE TO SUPPORT PUPILS WITH SEND?

 Our SENCo, Lee Goodenough, is also our Deputy Headteacher and Safeguarding Officer and has a wealth of teaching experience.
 He is supported by our SENCo Assistant, Kirsty Prentice, who holds a BSc in Child Psychology and Level 3 Autism training.
 Kirsty is also our Mental Health Lead and part of our safeguarding team.